Introductory e-learning course

-Keeping Children Safe Online (KCSO) will help you develop your knowledge on how children and young people use the internet, and how to help keep them safe from abuse.
-KCSO is a joint initiative between the NSPCC and CEOP, aimed at any professional working directly with children and young people.
+Keeping Children Safe Online (KCSO) will help you develop your knowledge on how children and young people use the internet, and how to help keep them safer from abuse.
+KCSO is a joint initiative between the NSPCC and NCA CEOP Education aimed at any professional working directly with children and young people.

 KCSO focuses on the issues that children and young people face online as well as the challenges we face as professionals to protect and educate them.

 The KCSO modules cover: